githubarj/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Basic Shell Commands
-These are commands around shell navigation.
+These are commands around shell navigation